 1) Change your Default Color Scheme and Font

 Type your website into the address bar of your browser.
 You’ll see your website with the theme you selected.
-Go to the bar on the top of the page, and click on Edit with Elementor.
+Go to the bar on the top of the page, and click on "Customize."

 2) Add a Page